-- To identify the student's initial level of language proficiency through CASAS evaluation. - To diagnose basic language skill needs in reading, writing, speaking, and listening comprehension. - To provide guided practice in speaking and listening activities. - To provide opportunities to utilize ESOL computer programs designed for language acquisition. - To provide educational and social experiences through field trips and in-class activities. - To incorporate cultural awareness and citizenship in class interaction and activities.
+- To identify the student's initial level of language proficiency through CASAS evaluation. - To diagnose basic language skill needs in reading, writing, speaking, and listening comprehension. - To provide guided practice in speaking and listening activities. - To provide opportunities to utilize ESOL computer programs designed for language acquisition. - To provide educational and social experiences through field trips and in-class activities. - To incorporate cultural awareness and citizenship in class interaction and activities. - To help students develop a career plan.

-Completion time is a variable dependent upon the student's academic and language proficiency at level of entry and personal goal requirements.
+Completion time is a variable dependent upon the student's academic and language proficiency level at time of entry and personal goal objectives.